 The development of a heartworm infection in cats follows a pattern similar to that in dogs.
 However, because cats have smaller blood vessels and hearts, the severity of the damage is greater.
 In addition, cats react more to heartworms than dogs, and the lung inflammation associated with heartworm infection leads to poor oxygenation of the blood.
 Cats are more likely to die of heartworm infection than are dogs.

 Infected cats may show no signs or exhibit only mild signs.
 Weight loss is common in cats with heartworm infection.
-The signs often resemble those of feline asthma.
+The signs (such as coughing or trouble breathing) often resemble those of feline asthma.
+Young worms often die once they reach the blood vessels within the lungs.
+Their death, however, causes a life-threatening condition called heartworm-associated respiratory disease.
 Cats harboring mature worms may have intermittent vomiting, lethargy, coughing, or occasional shortness of breath.
 The death of heartworms in a cat can lead to sudden respiratory distress and shock.
 This situation may be fatal.

-Diagnosis of heartworm infection in cats is based on history and physical findings, chest x-rays, echocardiography, and appropriate testing.
-Often, multiple blood tests may be needed, as low numbers of worms and new infections are missed by antigen tests.
+Diagnosis of heartworm infection in cats is based on history and physical findings, chest x-rays, echocardiography, and appropriate blood testing.
+Multiple blood tests may be needed.

 Heartworm infection is preventable.
 Heartworm preventive medication is recommended for all cats, whether they live indoors or outdoors, in areas where the disease is common.
 Because heartworm infection can be fatal or severely debilitating for cats, your veterinarian will likely prescribe a preventive medication for all cats, including kittens.
 This program should be continued for the cat’s entire life.